rmarescu/gumroad-mcp/README.md

 Once configured, try these commands in your MCP-compatible client:

-- How many sales did I make last month?
+- How many sales did I make last month vs a year ago?
-- Show my recent Gumroad sales
+- Generate an interactive chart with last year's sales
 - List my top-selling products on Gumroad from last year
 - Show month-over-month trend of my top-selling product last year
-- Show sales for my product "Product Name"
-- Disable my product with ID "12345"
+- Disable "Product Name" product
-- Enable my product with ID "12345"
+- Enable "Product Name" product
+- List all offer codes for "Product Name"
+- Create a new offer code "FAFO" with 99% off for "Product Name"
+- Delete offer code "abc123" from "Product Name"

 ## Tools